Best place to find information and services that your council provides...

 No. The only way to subscribe to the service is online at www.sthelens.gov.uk/gardenwaste or by calling (01744) 676789.

 No. Garden waste should never be placed in your brown bin.
-Brown bins found to contain garden waste will not be emptied.
+Brown bins found to contain garden waste may not be emptied.

 Yes.
-You'll need to renew your payment every year.
+You'll need to make a new payment every year.
 Further information will be made available at a later date.

 No. We will only collect garden waste contained within the green bin.